 - Quality Improvement and Health Care Administration in Athletic Training

 - Therapeutic Interventions

 - Epidemiology in Physical Activity and Public Health

 - Clinical Education in Athletic Training

 - Fear-avoidance behaviors in injury and rehabilitation

-Dr. Andersen has spoken regionally and nationally on evidence-based diagnosis, legal issues in clinical education, professional behavior in athletic training, emergency preparedness, running injuries, HIV/AIDS and athletes, electrotherapy, and phonophoresis.
-He has published articles in Medicine and Science in Sports and Exercise, the Journal of Athletic Training, Athletic Therapy Today, and the Journal of Orthopaedic and Sports Physical Therapy among others.
-In addition, he is a reviewer for the Journal of Athletic Training, Athletic Training Education Journal, and the Journal of Orthopaedic and Sports Physical Therapy.
+Andersen has spoken regionally and nationally on evidence-based diagnosis, legal issues in clinical education, professional behavior in athletic training, emergency preparedness, running injuries, HIV/AIDS and athletes, electrotherapy, and phonophoresis.
+He has published articles in Medicine and Science in Sports and Exercise, the Journal of Athletic Training, International Journal of Athletic Training and Therapy, and the Journal of Orthopaedic and Sports Physical Therapy, among others.
+In addition, he is a peer reviewer for the Journal of Athletic Training, Sports Health, International Journal of Sports Physical Therapy and the Journal of Orthopaedic and Sports Physical Therapy.

-He has been an active member of the NATA and the Southeast Athletic Trainer’s Association (SEATA).
-His involvement in SEATA began in 1993 and since that time served on the Research and Education Committee and was the committee co-chair from 1997 – 2004.
-Dr. Andersen also served as the Georgia Athletic Trainers’ Association secretary-treasurer and then treasurer from 1996 – 2003.
-He is a site visitor for the Commission on Accreditation for Athletic Training Education.
-He is also a member of the Athletic Trainers Association of Florida, the American Physical Therapy Association and the Florida Physical Therapy Associatio
+He has been an active member of the NATA since 1983 and the Southeast Athletic Trainer’s Association (SEATA) since 1992.
+His professional involvement in SEATA began in 1993 and since that time served on the Research and Education Committee and was the committee co-chair from 1997 to 2004.
+Andersen also served as the Georgia Athletic Trainers’ Association secretary-treasurer and then treasurer from 1996 to 2003.
+He is a peer reviewer for the Commission on Accreditation for Athletic Training Education.
+He is also a member of the Athletic Trainers Association of Florida, the American Physical Therapy Association and the Florida Physical Therapy Association.